ava-dn/avas_2025/Foundation/2024-09-16-Snake-Game.md

 comments: false
 layout: post
 title: Snake Game!
-description: The game with the snake that eats avocados
+description: The game with the snake that eats apples, move the arrows to control the snake.
 type: hacks
 courses: { compsci: {week: 4} }
 ---